 - Mind your ejected brass

 When you are operating semi autos be careful not to spill your ejected brass on the lane to your right.
-You are better off remaining in behind the wall, so the hot brass hits the wall and falls to the floor.
+At Shooting Range NJ you are better off remaining in behind the wall, so the hot brass hits the wall and falls to the floor.

 - Keep your gun pointed downrange always